Eyes without a Face (1960) Review: French fantastique 50 years later

 It’s the proto-Michael Myers – blank and inhuman, appealing to that prehistoric fear we all have of imitations of the human face.

-The problem is, that’s about all there is to this thing.
-And a few grotesque face shots and weird masks alone do not a great horror film make.
+But a few grotesque face shots and weird masks alone do not a great horror film make.
 It’s hard not to wonder why director Georges Franju didn’t do a little more to explore the damaged psyche of Christiane, or the warped psychological effects of literally wearing someone else’s face.

 The auteur director was a man most concerned with images, and said himself that he didn’t have the gift of story writing.
 But are the beautiful and disturbing visuals by themselves enough to carry us through the full 90 minutes?
 Not quite.